Ninja-Jambon/bot-template-ts/README.md

 - Run `npm run dev` to run the dev mode
 - Tun `npm run build` to build the project
 - Run `npm run start` to run the compiled code

+## Docker configuration

+- Change the service name and the full path to your bot in `docker-compose.yml` file
+- Run `docker compose up` to run the container